tomcritchlow/tomcritchlow.github.io/about.md

 <div class="pl3 pb4 w-90">
 <strong>Distilled: VP Operations, NYC</strong>
 <div class="black-50 f6">2007 - 2012</div>
-<div class="lh-copy">Working alongside my brother I helped build Distilled from a team of 3 into a team of 50+ across three offices.
+<div class="lh-copy f5">Working alongside my brother I helped build Distilled from a team of 3 into a team of 50+ across three offices.
 I built the SEO capability for Distilled from the ground up, built the NYC office and client base and spoke at conferences across the world.</div>
 </div>
 </div>